kstkn/pokepad/README.md

 ## Features

-- Select multiple audio files using a file picker
+- Select multiple audio files and video files (extracts audio track only)
 - Files are displayed as cards in an evenly distributed grid
 - Play, pause, and control audio playback
 - Set cue points for quick access to specific positions